shreyanaadhikari/BoliKawach-Google-Extension-BuildingProcess-from-start/README.md

 - Tested on a live Facebook post and successfully extracted real comment text, including Nepali-influenced text.<br>
 <img width="643" height="397" alt="Screenshot 2026-07-26 at 13 31 41" src="https://github.com/user-attachments/assets/1be5ef00-158e-4253-ba6a-004f505ff97e" />
 <img width="690" height="132" alt="Screenshot 2026-07-26 at 14 15 23" src="https://github.com/user-attachments/assets/eded6699-1b96-4c8c-863c-7ae475c6ed45" />
 (This isn't meant to offend anyone, I just added this screenshot to track my progress and to realize what i built is actually working.
-Please do not take it or think of it otherwise.)
+Please do not take it or think of it otherwise.)<br>

--->Progress Log (Instagram & YouTube)
+-->Progress Log (Instagram & YouTube)<br>
 - Extended detection beyond Facebook by writing instagram.js and youtube.js, reusing the same content script structure (mock detection + visual flagging + MutationObserver for dynamically loaded comments)
 - For Instagram, tried the same aria-label*="Comment by" selector used on Facebook first, since both are Meta-owned and share some infrastructure and confirmed working without needing a separate DevTools investigation
 - For YouTube, targeted #content-text inside ytd-comment-thread-renderer/ytd-comment-view-model, YouTube's stable custom element structure for comments